iotaledger/iota.rs/documentation/docs/contribute.md

+---
+description: Contribute to the IOTA Client Library joining the IOTA Libraries Initiative, contributing to the official GitHub repository or sharing your knowledge on Discord.
+image: /img/logo/iota_mark_light.png
+keywords:
+- join
+- documentation
+- project
+- contribute
+- discord
+- GitHub
+---
-# Contribute to the project
+# Contribute to the Project

 **Thanks for thinking about contributing to the project!
 We have the following ways that you can contribute.**